Last updated: 27 November 2020

 At the Republican Centre TB dispensary, we are developing improved triage protocols and patient flow, and offering health promotion for people awaiting their consultation.
 Additionally, a separate outdoor, open space waiting area with shade protection is being constructed for people with suspected COVID-19.

-In Kyrgyzstan, we are working closely with the MoH, with a specific focus on Kadamjay raion (district) and Batken oblast (province).
-MSF mobile teams are supporting with contact tracing and community surveillance.
+In Kyrgyzstan, we are working closely with the MoH, with a specific focus on Chuy and Batken oblasts (provinces).
+MSF teams are providing home-based care for moderate and mild COVID-19 patients to prevent hospitals from being overwhelmed. mobile teams are supporting with contact tracing and community surveillance.
 Our teams are providing training in infection prevention and control measures.

-We are working to improve IPC measures in four hospitals in Kadamjay raion, through training, managing logistics, and by providing disinfectants and PPE.
+We are working to improve IPC measures in four hospitals in Kadamjay raion (district), through training, managing logistics, and by providing disinfectants and PPE.
 MSF teams are also supporting health promotion initiatives and assisting epidemiological surveillance through data collection.
 We are managing the logistics of all four mobile teams, providing them with vehicles and fuel, and equipping medical teams with PPE.
-Teams have distributed over 4,500 masks to protect patients with NCDs and existing complications in the region.
+Teams have distributed over 4,500 masks to protect patients with NCDs and existing complications in the region; MSF recently distributed 10,000 locally-sourced, reusable masks to 5,000 school-age children in 87 schools across the raion.

 We have also provided the Ministry of Health with PPE, including N-95 masks and gloves, thermometers, chlorine tablets and alcohol pads.